|Major Groups > Stinkhorns > Clathrus columnatus|

 by Michael Kuo

-Clathrus columnatus is particularly common along the Gulf Coast, where it often appears in urban settings (lawns, gardens, and so on).
+Clathrus columnatus is fairly common along the Gulf Coast, where it often appears in urban settings (lawns, gardens, and so on).
 It is fond of woody debris, and frequently appears in woodchip mulch.
 It is not limited to the southeast, however; I have found it in central Illinois, and it has been reported as far north as Pennsylvania.
-Pseudocolus fusiformis is very similar; see the comments below for help separating these species.

 Linderia columnata and Laternea columnata are synonyms.